Satisfactory Academic Progress

 The normative time to degree for completion of the PhD or Master's degree varies by program, as described below.
 A student may receive financial aid to cover the normative time period for their program, excluding time spent on approved leaves of absence.
 This limit includes any quarter in which the student was enrolled beyond the census date, whether or not the student received financial aid.
 Students may require a longer than normal period of enrollment for a variety of legitimate reasons.
 Students may receive financial aid for more than the normative period of enrollment if the Dean of the Graduate Division (or designee(s) determine that additional support is warranted.
 Normally, the student will not receive financial aid to cover more than one additional year of enrollment.
 In no case may a student receive support for more than 150% of the normative time to degree.
 If a student temporarily withdraws from school, the quarter in which (or after which) the student withdraws will be considered a quarter of enrollment if the student attended beyond the census date.
 If the student was not enrolled long enough to keep his or her financial aid, it will not be considered a quarter of enrollment.

-PhD Program Normative Time To Degree
+Normative Time To Degree

 NORMATIVE TIME TO DEGREE YEARS

-When students pursue a professional degree concurrently with the doctoral degree, the maximum time period will be the sum of enrollment periods established by the school for the professional degree and the Graduate Division for the PhD degree.
+When students pursue a professional degree concurrently with the doctoral degree, the maximum time-period will be the sum of enrollment periods established by the school for the professional degree and the Graduate Division for the PhD degree.

 A student may be granted a leave of absence for a variety of reasons.
-The time period of an approved leave shall be excluded from the maximum time frame in which an individual student will be expected to complete the program.
+The time-period of an approved leave shall be excluded from the maximum time frame in which an individual student will be expected to complete the program.

 The Graduate Division is ready to respond to mitigating circumstances which may arise in individual situations.
 Students may appeal loss of eligibility for financial aid to the Director of Student Financial Services.
 The Director, in consultation with the Dean of Graduate Studies or her designee, will determine whether or not the mitigating circumstances offer justification for altering customary standards of academic progress.